Dinah Shearing: Personal life

-At the peak of her career, and spurning an offer from the head of BBC drama in England to work there, Shearing married playwright and painter Rodney Milgate and retired from full-time acting.
+Shearing met playwright and painter Rodney Milgate in London and 18 months later, on 9 May 1960 they were married in Woollahra, Sydney at All Saints Church – the same church in which her parents were married.
 The couple had two sons.

 Shearing was a speaker for Heart Research Institute from 1993 to 1999, and a volunteer reader for Royal Society for the Blind in the 1960s.

 Later life and death

 In later life Shearing resided at Erina, New South Wales, on the Central Coast, and was active in community arts programmes, volunteer work, and had also branched into directing not long before her death.

 She died on 14 June 2021, aged 95.
+She was survived by her two sons and four grandchildren.
+Her husband, Milgate died in 2014.